lsst-tstn/tstn-019/argocd.rst

 they are appropriate to running the CSC container.

-Containers that require the use of the Nexus3 repository, currently identified by the use of ``ts-dockerhub.lsst.org`` in the `image.repository` name need to configure the `image.nexus3` key in order for secret access to occur.
+Containers that require the use of the Nexus3 repository, currently identified by the use of ``ts-dockerhub.lsst.org`` in the `image.repository` name, need to configure the `image.nexus3` key in order for secret access to occur.
 An example ``values.yaml`` file for the ``mtptg`` is shown below.

 ::